fenixkz/rl_journey/Lesson-3/theory.md

 - **Action A**: Gives you exactly 10 points every single time
 - **Action B**: Gives you either 0 points (50% chance) or 20 points (50% chance)

 Both actions have the same expected value of 10 points.
 Using traditional Q-learning, your agent would see these actions as equivalent: $Q(s, A) = Q(s, B) = 10$.
 But are they really the same?
 Action A is safe and predictable, while Action B is risky but potentially more rewarding.
-In many scenarios, this distinction matters, but when we just represent the actions values as a single real number then this distinction is just erased!
+In many scenarios, this distinction matters, depending on the problem you might want to prefer A over B or vice versa.
+However, when we just represent the actions values as a single real number then this distinction is just erased and we no longer can prefer anything!

 The fundamental issue is that **expected values throw away crucial information about uncertainty and risk**.
 When we collapse the entire distribution of possible returns into a single number, we lose the ability to reason about the variability of outcomes.